Register for BME@LiU 2026

 Open call for presentations and posters

-Through the exchange of ideas, experiences, and knowledge, all participants contribute to BME@LiU 2025.
-Participants are encouraged to share their work through presentations or poster presentations, fostering collective learning and growth.
+Through the exchange of ideas, experiences, and knowledge, all participants contribute to BME@LiU 2026.
+Participants are encouraged to share their work through oral or poster presentations, fostering collective learning and growth.

 We welcome presentations focused on clinical translation and initiatives to develop new technologies and methods within basic science and clinical utilization at LiU.
 All participants have the opportunity to submit presentations or posters.
 You can deliver either an individual or a collaborative (joint) research presentation.
 For more details on the structure and differences between them, please refer to the FAQ below.
 The presentations are given in parallel sessions, held simultaneously in different rooms.

-Click here to submit an abstract for your presentation
+Click here to register and submit an abstract for your presentation

 Morning sessions